Courses

 EN Foundational Abilities: Creative Expression (FA3)

 This course is designed as an introduction to the tools, techniques, and concepts of basic painting for the serious student.
-Studio assignments focus on developing strong observation and rendering skills focusing on issues of light, color, and composition while experimenting with traditional and contemporary practices in painting.
-Lectures and a museum trip give students an art historical context in which to place their own discoveries as beginning painters.
+Studio assignments focus on developing strong observation and rendering skills, focusing on issues of light, color, and composition, while experimenting with traditional and contemporary practices in painting.
+Lectures and Artist presentations give students an art historical context in which to place their own discoveries as beginning painters.
 Oil paint will be used.
 No previous experience is necessary.
 Attendance for the first class is mandatory.
+Course approval will be evaluated following registration in SIS.

 Distribution Area: Humanities